GOP’s Massie outrages House, Trump by seeking to stall vote

 While his effort failed, Massie’s action forced hundreds of lawmakers to return to the Capitol after a nearly two-week recess — potentially exposing them to the coronavirus and contradicting the wishes of public health experts who have urged Americans to keep a safe social distance from one another to avoid exacerbating the pandemic.

-Not even pressure from GOP leaders — and tweets by President Donald Trump calling Massie a “third-rate Grandstander” — were enough to knock the 49-year-old Massie off the mission he has pursued since winning office in 2012: to abide by the Constitution and to not overspend federal dollars.
+Not even pressure from GOP leaders — and tweets by President Donald Trump calling Massie a “third rate Grandstander” — were enough to stop the 49-year-old Massie from trying to hold up what he considered to be an unconstitutional vote for a wasteful bill.

 Massie said his request for a recorded vote was “to make sure our republic doesn’t die by unanimous consent in an empty chamber.’’